PrinzEugn/Mark-SODA-502-Methods/Mark_SODA_502_Part_1.md

 ![](Mark_SODA_502_Part_1_files/figure-markdown_github-ascii_identifiers/Combined_histogram_date-1.png)

 We can also subset the data within the plot calls, which lets us make a comparison according to that subset between the datasets.
-In this case, I am only looking at the "Neutral" events across the different datasets.
+In this case, I am only looking at the total number of "Neutral" events across the different datasets.

 ``` r
 # Start plot with empty data frame, since we'll add the data separately , store for later